Access to Affordable Housing

 UBC is Metro Vancouver’s largest provider of workforce housing, with nearly 1200 units for faculty and staff, and the largest provider of student housing of all Canadian post-secondary institutions, with nearly 12,000 beds.
 But this is not enough.
 Faculty, staff and students are living throughout the region and commuting to UBC.

-UBC plans to increase on campus housing numbers by 50% over the next decade, and this growth will be amplified by Musqueam’s nearby Lelem development.
+UBC plans to increase on campus housing numbers over the next decade, and this growth will be amplified by Musqueam’s nearby Lelem development.
 Rapid transit will be critical for ensuring interest in these units in this geographically isolated and currently disconnected neighbourhood.

 Rapid transit to UBC will also allow UBC faculty, staff and students to move beyond the crowded local neighbourhoods and find housing further out, where it’s more affordable but without a burdensome commute.